-But I admit, I often fail and continue to persist in air-condition sinning.
+But I admit, I often fail and continue to persist in air-conditioning sinning.
 It's not all my fault!
 My husband walks around gagging and coughing; moaning, and whining, "It's hot in here, for Pete's sake, can't we just turn on the air conditioner?"

 Ah, but then - a brutal rebuttal from the right, "For heaven sake, your father worked in a factory for 45 years without air-conditioning."

 Hmmm...that is a tough one.
 My mind goes back to that time in Milwaukee when my father would come home from work drained, his khaki shirt soaked with sweat from working all day in the stockroom at Kearney and Trecker.
-He tried not to be crabby as he'd report to my mom that it was "hotter than billy-hell" in the shop today."
+He tried not to be crabby as he'd report to my mom that it was "hotter than Billy-hell" in the shop today."
 One summer it was so hot that my dad gave up trying to sleep in our hot apartment, folded up the army blanket, and marched my mom and me down to McKinley beach to sleep on the shores of Lake Michigan close to downtown Milwaukee.
 (It was one of the best nights of my life!)

-By 1955 though, my father couldn't take trying to sleep in the heat any more.
+By 1955 though, my father couldn't take trying to sleep in the heat anymore.
 It was that year, we went to Sears and bought a Fedders room air conditioner.
 I remember the name because the whole process was a big decision-making deal.
-He and my mom and I lugged that three-quarter ton thing up two flights to our apartment.
-My dad spent the whole Saturday "seating" it properly in the windowsill so it wouldn't fall on the head of anyone below walking on Farwell Ave.
-After a week of adjusting the knobs to inside air-outside air, high fan-high cool, high fan-low cool, low fan-high cool, or low fan-low cool, we were finally able to sit in the living room without our sweaters on and enjoy "the air."
+He and my mom lugged that three-quarter ton thing up two flights to our apartment.
+(I remember the "three-quarter ton" because my father kept mentioning it whenever he spoke of our new addition to the family.)

 We truly appreciated that air conditioner and honored it.
 It became like a living, breathing god who sat in our living room window, whirring with power.
 My father continued to adjust Our Gray Mightiness on a daily basis.
 He cleaned the filters.
 He cut new wood blocks to support it more firmly.
 He yelled at my mom and me if we let hot air in.
 (It was a challenge just to get in and out of the door as fast as my father required.
-I got bruised by quickly-closing doors a lot that first summer.)
+I got bruised by quickly closing doors a lot that first summer.)
 And even though my father and mother were happy to see me inside the air-conditioning house while they worked, being a good Catholic child, I felt morally weak enjoying the cool air while my dad worked in a hot factory and my mother checked groceries in Mr. Tempkin's hot market across the street.
-I tried to finish my inside summer chores quickly and go out to play under the blazing hot sun, but sometimes doing the dishes and vacuuming the carpet inside our 70 degree air-conditioned apartment took half a day.Mea Culpa.
+I tried to finish my inside summer chores quickly and go out to play under the blazing hot sun, but sometimes doing the dishes and vacuuming the carpet inside our 70-degree air-conditioned apartment took half a day.Mea Culpa.